 Get it in your iPad too!

 Studio One Artist is excellent for Mac and Windows but you probably want to record on your iPad too.
-That’s why we created free Capture™ Duo two-track recording software for iPad.
+That’s why we created Capture™ Duo two-track recording software for iPad, available free from the Apple App Store.
 Based on PreSonus’ Capture live-recording software for StudioLive mixers, Capture Duo lets you record two stereo tracks using the AudioBox iOne or iTwo or any other iPad interface that supports Core Audio for iPad, including the iPad’s built-in mic.

 Because it’s preconfigured for the AudioBox i series interfaces, which are class-compliant for the iPad (so they don’t need drivers), you simply connect the AudioBox iOne or iTwo to your iPad, launch Capture Duo, and you’re ready to record.